boltalic/boltalic/README.md

-; boltalic here hi
+; nate or logan idk
-; number #1 logan sargeant fan, okay?
+; the freaks call me barry
 ; c+h, int, & etc
 ; do not copy :p